-Mouttagiaka is a purely Turkish Cypriot village in the Limassol province, 8 km away from Limassol.
+Mouttagiaka was once a purely Turkish Cypriot village in the Limassol province, 8 km away from Limassol.
 Mouttagiaka is built at an average altitude of 65 metres and its landscape has a slope towards the sea to the south.

 Mouttagiaka is not mentioned in Medieval sources, so it is speculated that it was founded during the Ottoman domination.
 It is believed that the village, if it existed during the Middle Ages, had another name and that is why it is not mentioned anywhere.

 The name of the Village:

 On the name of the village it is stated that its Turkish Cypriot inhabitants called it old Muttukaya which meant a happy rock.
 So the present name of the village may be a corruption of the Turkish name.